Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: SSSL: Hybrid Semi-Supervised Semantic Labeling Framework

+Then, to further reduce cost, we consider label propagation based on the labeled data.
+The resulting labeled repository enables kNN-based label prediction for new questions without requiring repeated LLM inference during the \textit{prediction phase}.

-The second step is \textbf{query-time inference}, which supports retrieval in the label space aligned with the supplier context in the user request, thereby enabling the retrieval of relevant TPRA questions (label-based retrieval phase).
+The second component is \textbf{query time inference}, which supports retrieval in the label space aligned with the supplier context in the user request, enabling the retrieval of relevant TPRA questions during the \textit{label-based retrieval phase}.